ANET is 27% below fair value and in buy zone. Consider adding to your position.

 Bear Case

-Customer concentration risk is high, with large cloud customers' spending volatility potentially impacting revenue and valuation.
+Customer concentration risk is high, with heavy reliance on large cloud and AI players, making revenue vulnerable to spending volatility.

 Leadership & Competitive Position